tagazok/my-workshops/static-web-apps/tutorial.md

 ### Manage HTTP error codes

  Now, if you try that, you will notice that your users are redirected to a default 401 web page.
-We can customise that using another property of the config file.
+We can customise that using another property in the config file.
 The `responseOverrides` property enables you to redirect a user to a specific page when an HTTP code is returned.
-Let's redirect all non-authenticated users to the login.html page
+Let's redirect all non-authenticated users to the `login.html` page.

 ```json
 {